zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

 <summary>Instructions for Microsoft Azure Users</summary>

 As discussed [before](cloud-orchestration.md), we are using the [Kubernetes orchestrator](../../component-guide/orchestrators/kubernetes.md) for Azure users.
 In order to scale compute for the Kubernetes orchestrator, the
-YAML file needs to look lke this:
+YAML file needs to look like this:

 ```yaml
 # These are the resources for the entire pipeline, i.e., each step